 Regional competitions are held during the ASCE Student Regional Conferences.
 Eligible Colleges/Universities must have an established ASCE Student Chapter or ASCE International Student Group.
 For teams participating in the Regional Conferences, contact the CISC at firstname.lastname@example.org and the CISC will provide contact information for local CISC Members for sponsorship and fabrication assistance.

 Invitations to compete at the National Student Steel Bridge Competition (NSSBC) are extended to top performing teams from each regional conference.
 The CISC contributes $2000 to each Canadian team that qualifies for the National Competition.

 CISC encourages each team to contact the CISC regional manager in their area to arrange for fabricators to donate material and teach the students to weld.

-The 2017 NSSBC will be hosted by Oregon State University, Oregon, from May 26-27, 2017.
+The 2018 NSSBC will be hosted by University of Illinois at Urbana-Champaign, Champaign, Illinois, from May 25-26, 2018.
 For more details about the National Student Steel Bridge Competition including eligibility, competition rules and registration, please visit the AISC website.

 2017 ASCE/AISC NSSBC Results for Canadian Teams

 Four teams from Canadian Universities participated at the 2017 ASCE/AISC NSSBC in Corvallis, Oregon on May 26-27.
 A total of 43 teams participated at this exciting event and ÉTS, for the second year in a row, placed first overall!

 École de Technologie Supérieure: 1st Place Overall, National Competition